 Sunday, March 02, 2014

-Having oily skin and acne at the same time is typical, however some of our customers report that they have dry skin and acne at the same time, or that their skin is dry underneath and oily on top, or that it's flaky at the surface but oily underneath.
+Having oily skin and acne at the same time is typical, however, some of our customers report that they have dry skin and acne at the same time, or that their skin is dry underneath and oily on top, or that it's flaky at the surface but oily underneath.
 It's hard enough to treat acne and oily skin, but having acne and dry, flaky, skin, plus oily skin at the same time can be frustrating and confusing.

-It may not be an easy solutions to these dilemmas; however, with some research facts, and carefully tuning your skin-care routine you can get beautiful results you'll see in the mirror every day.
+It may not be an easy solution to these dilemmas; however, with some research facts, and carefully tuning your skin-care routine you can get beautiful results you'll see in the mirror every day.
 Let's figure this out together!

 If you're struggling with oily skin, dry skin, and acne, it likely that your skin-care routine is the major cause of the problem.
 Using drying soaps or harsh scrubs, toners with alcohol, not using lightweight moisturizers, and not using sunscreen daily all add up to a disaster for your skin.
-Not using sunscreen contributes to numerous skin problems because it hurts the skin's ability to heal causing increased oil production, dryness, and breakouts, the wrong skin-care routine or overdoing things can cause skin to be both oily and dry, often in the same areas.
+Not using sunscreen contributes to numerous skin problems because it hurts the skin's ability to heal causing increased oil production, dryness, and breakouts, the wrong skin-care routine or overdoing things can cause the skin to be both oily and dry, often in the same areas.
 The products you use matter a lot!